jacktasia/dumb-diff/README.md

 ## About

 Dumb Diff is an Emacs package for fast arbitrary diffs.

+## Why?

+I have often had to make a diff of arbitrary content that is either not in a file or only part of one.
+For example, I'll have a block of something embedded in a file and then someone will IM me an edit for it.
+I often found workflows like this awkward, so I made Dumb Diff.

 Calling `dumb-diff` will create two comparison buffers on top and one result buffer on the bottom.
-Every time you call `dumb-diff` it wili update the result buffer and show the UI.
+Every time you call `dumb-diff` it will update the result buffer and show the UI.
 You can use `dumb-diff-set-region-as-buffer1` and `dumb-diff-set-region-as-buffer2` to copy the content of selected regions directly into the buffer without needed to call `dumb-diff` first.

-## Why?

-I have often needed to do a diff of arbitrary content that is either not in a file or only part of one.
-For example, I'll have a block of something embedded in a file and then someone will IM me a change for it.
-I often found workflows like this awkward so I made Dumb Diff.

 ## How it works?

-Dumb Diff uses your built-in `diff` program again dynamic temporary files.
+Dumb Diff uses your built-in `diff` program against dynamically created temporary files.
 The `diff` binary and its arguments are customizable via `dumb-diff-bin-path` and `dumb-diff-bin-args`.

 ## Installing